-To ask in the name of Jesus, is to ask for what He would want.
-That's actually a pretty good thing, because what He wants is what is good and perfect.
+To ask in the name of Jesus, is to speak as a representative of Jesus, asking for what He would want.
+That is actually a good thing, because what He wants is what is good and perfect.

 What Does Jesus Want?

-The Lord's Prayer gives us an example of what to pray for.
-It's given in Matthew 6:9-13.
+The Lord's Prayer gives us an example of what we should want and how we should pray.
+(Matthew 6:9-13).

 Pray, then, in this way:

 Hallowed be Your name.

 Your will be done, on earth as it is in heaven.